Feeding & Nutrition

 S-26 GOLD PROGRESS is now formulated with innovative ingredients to provide our most advanced formulated milk for children.

-S-26 Gold PROGRESS is specially formulated with sphingomyelin, DHA, 2’-FL and oligofructose.
+S-26 Gold Progress is specially formulated with sphingomyelin, DHA, 2’-FL and oligofructose.
 Support your child’s growth with appropriate nutrition and sufficient rest to help him Think Quick and Learn Fast.

 Disclaimer: This content is shared for informational purposes only and not intended to be a substitute for professional/medical advice, diagnosis, or treatment.
 We recommended that you always seek the advice of your healthcare professional for any questions you may have regarding a medical condition/specific situation.